anemtyrev/anemtyrev.github.io/pages/home.md

 </br>

 My name is Aleksei Nemtyrev, and I am a PhD Candidate in Economics at the Econometrics and Operations Research department at Tilburg University.
-My academic interest macroeconomics, monetary economics and macroeconometrics.
+My academic interest macroeconomics, macroeconometrics and monetary economics.
 My supervisors are <a href="http://www.jyrc.org">Dr. Jeffrey Campbell</a>,
 <a href="https://sites.google.com/site/otiliaboldea/" >Dr. Otilia Boldea</a> and <a href="https://sites.google.com/view/dajanaxhani/home" >Dr. Dajana Xhani</a>.

 <br /><br />